PowerShell/PowerShell-RFC/1-Draft/RFC00XX-Native-Command-Error-Handling.md

 Native commands return an exit code to the calling application which will be zero for success or non-zero for failure.
 However, native commands currently do not participate in the PowerShell error stream.
-Customers working with native commands in their scripts will need to check the execution status after each call using a helper function similar to below:
+Users working with native commands in their scripts will need to check the execution status after each call using a helper function similar to below:

 ```Powershell